-Maine is known for its beautiful landscapes, rocky coastline, lighthouses, lobster rolls, and of course, its pine trees.
-It’s no surprise then that Maine has been the inspiration for many songs over the years.
+Maine is known for its beautiful landscapes, rocky coastline, lighthouses, lobster rolls, and of course, pine trees.
+It’s no surprise, then, that Maine has been the inspiration for many songs over the years.

 In this post, we’ve compiled ten of the best songs about Maine.
 So whether you’re a native Mainer or just visiting, this playlist will have you feeling like you’re standing in the middle of a snow-covered pine forest with the ocean waves crashing in the background.
 Enjoy!

 1. “King Of The Road” By Roger Miller

 First up, we have “King Of The Road.”
 This is a classic song by the famous Roger Miller.
 This hit topped country charts for weeks and even broke into the top 5 pop hits of the ’60s.
 Miller’s deep voice pairs with his playful guitar playing and honky-tonk lyrics.

 The song talks of a man on the move, taking midnight trains and working to afford small places to stay along the road.
 In this railroad song, Miller envisions the train’s destination as Bangor, Maine.
 Miller took inspiration for this song from a sign he saw that said “Trailer For Rent” and a hobo statuette he purchased at an airport.